dalmarcolucas/byb-ai/README.md

 # byb-ai

-A Python REST API built with FastAPI for the BYB AI application.
+A Python REST API built with FastAPI for the BYB AI application with blockchain integration for construction milestone verification.

 ## Features